linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

 {{< /output >}}

     {{< note >}}
-The example fingerprints in this section of have been truncated for brevity.
+The example fingerprints in this section have been truncated for brevity.
 {{< /note >}}

 1. Copy the fingerprint for `master.pub` from the output of `salt-key --finger-all`.
-Open `/etc/salt/minion` on your Salt **minion** in a text editor.
+On your Salt **minion**, open `/etc/salt/minion` in a text editor.
 Uncomment the line that begins with `#master_finger:` and enter the value for your `master.pub` after the colon in single-quotes:

     {{< file "/etc/salt/minion" >}}
 # [...]